M81cz/unnamed-platformer/README.md

-# TBD_Platformer
+# unnamed_platformer
-A platformer project I'm not yet sure what I want to do with
+A platformer project I "borrowed" from @Zer0xCzk

-Updates will become semi-frequent once I get a working version on linux
+(To be fair, it wasn't even a prototype when I did)

+Updates will probably be very infrequent and rare, but that mostly depends on my mood